 VI - Klagopsalmer immensely.
 Excellent cover art, too.

 3. After my recent [ongoing] obsession with Vader's Welcome to the Morbid Reich, I figured it was time pick up the next best thing in their discography, the well-regarded Litany.
-It absolutely lives up to the hype because it's every bit as devastating as the Welcome to the Morbid Reich, yet it's sprinkled with a different flavor that gives it its own unique feel, if not slightly contrasting to what I've heard of other Vader material.
+It absolutely lives up to the hype because it's every bit as devastating as the Welcome to the Morbid Reich, yet it's sprinkled with a different flavor that gives it its own unique feel.
 I adore the riffs, vocals, and songwriting, but the production could use improvement, particularly the bass drum, which wouldn't sound out of place in an electronic music song.
 It's much too loud, but that's a small price to pay for exceptional music.

 4. Funnily enough, I had Vreid's Milorg in my Amazon cart when a friend recommended it to me.
 These Norwegian black metallers lean toward the melodic side of the subgenre, which is refreshing when you consider the amount of raw and abrasive black metal acts unleashing their "genius" upon the metal world.
-Vreid's lyrics center around Norwegian resistance to the Nazis in World War II, so my inner history nerd is automatically satisfied without hearing the music but, really, the compositions are the real meat of the record, making you want to come back for more.
+Vreid's lyrics center around Norwegian resistance to the Nazis in World War II, so my inner history nerd is automatically satisfied without hearing the music.
+Still, the music itself is the real meat of the record, making you want to come back for more.
 Much like Shining's album, this one needs more to time to sink in with me, but I definitely love what I'm hearing.